mishudark/s3-parallel-put/README.md

 * `stupid` always set the key's content.

-* `update` set the key's content if the key is not already present and it's content has changed (as determined by its ETag).
+* `update` set the key's content if the key is not already present and its content has changed (as determined by its ETag).

 The default heuristic is `update`.
 If you know that the keys are not